Dodgers beat Pirates 2-1 on HRs by McKinney and Muncy

 Muncy homered twice in a 14-4 victory over the Mets on Sunday night.
 He and the rest of the Dodgers arrived back in Los Angeles after 3 a.m.
 Muncy popped up, walked and was hit by a pitch in his first three plate appearances before driving his 26th homer to right field off Chasen Shreve (1-1).

 McKinney tied the game 1-all in the seventh, going deep to right off Anthony Banda in a matchup of lefties.
-McKinney was acquired July 21 from the Mets.

 The Pirates took a 1-0 lead in the seventh.
 Gregory Polanco got hit by a pitch from Brusdar Graterol, took second on Rodolfo Castro’s infield single and scored on a throwing error by first baseman Cody Bellinger.
-Pinch-hitter Wilmer Difo sacrificed and Bellinger raced in only to fire the ball past the bag.
+Pinch-hitter Wilmer Difo sacrificed and Bellinger raced in only to fire the ball past first base.

 The Pirates stranded 10 runners in the game.

-Left-hander Justin Bruihl opened a bullpen game with one inning for the Dodgers.
-He turned it over to Andre Jackson, who was making his major league debut after being recalled earlier in the day.
+Left-hander Justin Bruihl opened a bullpen game for the Dodgers with one inning in his first career start.

-Jackson allowed two hits in four innings, struck out five and walked four.
-The 25-year-old right-hander has split this season between Double-A Tulsa and Triple-A Oklahoma City, with a combined record of 5-2 and a 3.28 ERA.

-Steven Brault started for the Pirates, allowing three hits in 5 2/3 innings.
+Brault made his second start of the season for the Pirates, allowing three hits in 5 2/3 innings.
 He struck out four and walked one.

 TRAINER’S ROOM

 Dodgers: LHP Clayton Kershaw (left elbow inflammation) played catch for the first time and will do so again this week.
 How his arm responds will determine how aggressive he can be going forward.
-“The best-case scenario is he’s making a couple starts in September,” manager Dave Roberts said. … C Will Smith got the night off.
+“The best-case scenario is he’s making a couple starts in September,” Roberts said. … C Will Smith got the night off.

 BUCS MOVE